-In 1971 Ken and his partners purchased the franchise rights for Dr Pepper, 7 UP, and Pepsi products for 29 counties, covering Jackson, Meridian, and Hattiesburg Mississippi.
-At the time of the purchase all three brands were under separate ownership and operated independent bottling operations for those brands.
+In 1971, Ken and his partners purchased the franchise rights for Dr Pepper, 7 UP, and Pepsi products for 29 counties, covering Jackson, Meridian, and Hattiesburg, Mississippi.
+At the time of the purchase, all three brands were under separate ownership and operated independent bottling operations for those brands.
 With the purchase, Ken and his partners merged the brands together and incorporated the new company as Southern Mississippi Bottling Company.
 Southern Mississippi Bottling Company operated a bottling and sales plant in Jackson and sales distribution centers in Meridian and Hattiesburg.

-In 1980, Bill Brown, Ken’s son, joined the company as Vice President.
+That same year Bill Brown, Ken’s son, joined the company as Vice President.
 A graduate of the University of Mississippi, Bill had been uniquely prepared to join the company.
 During his high school and college summers, Bill had worked in all aspects of the business, learning it from the ground up.
 While others were enjoying the pleasures of a hot Mississippi summer, Bill was working in vending, loading trucks, sales, and production.
 After eight years of on the job training and improving his knowledge of the company and the industry, Ken Brown promoted Bill to President of the company in 1988.
-To better position the company for growth, Bill reorganized operations and changed the name of the company from Southern Mississippi Bottling Co. to Brown Bottling Group.
+To better position the company for growth, Bill reorganized operations and changed the name of the company from Southern Mississippi Bottling Company to Brown Bottling Group.
 He continued the company’s expansion by establishing a corporate office.

 In 2007, after receiving the Donald M. Kendall Bottler of the Year award Bill built upon the company’s success by introducing the company to the principles of performance excellence.
-Through the AIM Management Process, (AIM; analyze, improve, & monitor) Bill and his team are driving continuous improvement through a systematic process with a focus on the customer and employee empowerment.